 Some state components are user state components, and they can be managed by the entire XSAVE feature set.
 Other state components are supervisor state components, and they can be managed only by XSAVES and XRSTORS.
-The state components corresponding to bit 9 and to bits in the range 7:0 are user state components; those corresponding to bit 8, to bits in the range 13:11, and to bits 16:15 are supervisor state components.
+The state components corresponding to bit 9, to bits 18:17, and to bits in the range 7:0 are user state components; those corresponding to bit 8, to bits in the range 13:10, and to bits 16:14 are supervisor state components.